Jerrysuper123/eventfulAPI/README.md

 # eventful API
 eventful API is a restful API, designed using Node js (express) and Mongodb.
-It mainly used to connect to the eventful web app, built using React.
+It mainly used to connected to the eventful web app, built using React.

 | API  | description | Auth  | HTPPS  | CORS  |
 | ------------- | ------------- | ------------- |------------- |------------- |
 | eventful API   | resource to get events listed in Singapore  | No  |Yes |Yes |

 >disclaimer: The ongoing events in this app are dummy data, which are used for school project <em>only</em>.
 Please do not take them as formal events from the official organizers.